 Yes!
 We have added galley kitchen that is housed on the Miss Lily barge.
 This allows us to provide in-house catering to our customers and provide you high quality freshly made food.
 This is an exciting addition to our services and provides you a full package.
 Private charters have never been easier; choose your date, time, and menu and leave the rest to us.

 Do you have a bar on the boat?

 Yes.
-This year we have obtained a liquor license which has allowed us to install a bar on the Valley Gem.
+We have a liquor license which has allowed us to install a bar on the Valley Gem.
 Take a look at our Bar Services page to see our drink menu.